 3. Disaster or Time Sensitive Alerting

-Every agency will experience some sort of large scale incident.
-Such events require the need to alert the community.
+Nearly every fire agency will experience some sort of incident that requires notifying the public.
 Each agency’s “incident” will be different, but there will still be the need to alert in a timely manner.

 The key to alerting is to use as many avenues as possible to reach the largest number of people – and a website should be one of those avenues.